webspecs/url/docs/workmode.md

 ---

 [whatwg/url](https://github.com/whatwg/url) and [webspecs/url](https://github.com/webspecs/url) repositories on GitHub are currently being actively used.
 Neither consistently are "upstream" from each other, and the plans are to actively keep them in sync.

+The [develop branch of the w3ctag GitHub repository](https://github.com/w3ctag/url/tree/develop) will contain the content from which drafts published on the W3C TR page are produced.

 Links to Group Resources
 ---